The Real Trilogo Fett

 (Comparison between a Trilogo Boba Fett and a Hong Kong Boba Fett)

-You can see in the above comparison picture that the plastic this figure was made from is a lot lighter than any other Boba Fett figure, it is almost an off white / light grey colour.
+You can see in the above comparison picture that the colour of the plastic this figure was made from is a lot lighter than any other Boba Fett figure, it is almost an off white/light grey colour.

-Other differences are the Country Of Origin details (COO), it has actually been removed from the figures mold.
+Other differences are the lack of Country Of Origin details (COO), it has actually been removed from the figures mold.

 Unfortunately when collectors use the term “Trilogo Fett” to describe or name this variant they actually couldn’t be further from the truth with regard to its origin.
 This light grey Boba Fett actually came out on both Palitoy & Meccano ROTJ cards prior to it’s Trilogo release so it’s definitely not just a Trilogo only release.
 In fact many of the loose figures out there are probably not from Trilogo cards at all.

-As you can see, there were a lot of these figures produced in Europe for quite a lengthy time period.
-The ROTJ Meccano card was primarily available in France, the ROTJ Palitoy card was produced for the UK and exported to other European countries and of course Trilogo cards were available all over Europe towards the end of the line.
-While loose light grey Trilogo variants always fetch a good price when sold, they are far from being rare.
+As you can see, there were a lot of these lighter coloured figures sold in Europe.
+The Meccano card was primarily available in France, the Palitoy card was produced for the UK and exported to other European countries and of course Trilogo cards were available all over Europe towards the end of the line.
+So while loose light grey Trilogo variants always fetch a good price when sold, they are in fact quite readily available within Europe.

 The real Trilogo Boba Fett variant?

-The information available at the moment suggests that this figure actually IS a Trilogo specific Boba Fett variant.
-It seems it was only ever released on a Meccano Trilogo card (Type 2 on the advanced guide : small bubble and regular punch hole)
+The information available at the moment suggests that this figure actually is a Trilogo only release.
+It wasn’t available on every Trilogo card however, it is only confirmed on a Meccano Trilogo card (Type 2 on the advanced guide : small bubble and regular punch hole).

 The figure inside the bubble on this French origin Trilogo card looks like a regular Hong Kong COO figure (Normal grey limbs and torso with a light brown belt) but in fact it has no COO at all, hardly even a “scar” (a term used to describe a roughly removed COO) and the figure has not been found anywhere else but France nor on any other carded figure the world over.